 Texas Tech University and the Whitacre College of Engineering are dedicated to making sure that you have the skills to land the job that you deserve.
-But, as you may know, the necessary skills aren’t limited to your chosen trade.
+But, as you may know, the necessary skills are not limited to your chosen trade.
 Job hunting requires a different set of skills than most engineers may be comfortable with.
 As such, we are here to provide you with the information and training needed to make the most of your job search.
-Stop by the EOC in Engineering Center 102 if you have questions.
+Stop by the Engineering Opportunities Center in Engineering Center 102 if you have questions.

-You will receive weekly Career Updates from the EOC.
-Each week we will share job opportunities, info about upcoming events and other import career info.
-Be sure to save the Whitacre College of Engineering – EOC email address firstname.lastname@example.org as a safe sender.
-Keep your Job Grid profile up to date to receive targeted info in the weekly emails.
+You will receive weekly career updates from the EOC.
+Each week we will share job opportunities, information about upcoming events, and other import career information.
+Be sure to save the Whitacre College of Engineering EOC email address firstname.lastname@example.org as a safe sender.
+Keep your Job Grid profile up to date in order to receive targeted info in the weekly emails.

-The Whitacre College of Engineering is excited to offer online mock interviewing!
-This brand new service can be used at home with your own computer & webcam or in our office by appointment.
-Check it out at http://ttu.interviewstream.com/
+The Whitacre College of Engineering is excited to offer online mock interviewing.
+This brand new service can be used at home with your own computer and webcam, or in our office by appointment.
+Check it out here.

-Got 3 minutes?
+Got three minutes?
 Get prepared for your job search with these short videos recommended by leading career experts for outstanding job search preparation.

 The Texas Tech University Whitacre College of Engineering offers quality undergraduate programs that stress the fundamentals of engineering and its practice.
 Graduates are ready for an engineering career, advanced studies, or other professional paths.

 Graduate programs provide strong research experiences, as well as preparation for a professional, academic, or research career.